ajaysajwan/POC/Omkar/README.md

 **Below are the integration steps for Angular Google Charts**

 ### Step 1: Install

-You can install it using NPM or Bower or CDN path
+After installing all required libraries to your index page like angular.js, You can install it using NPM or Bower or CDN path

 **NPM**